Demi-urge/menace_sandbox/docs/self_test_service.md

 `SELF_TEST_DISABLE_ORPHANS=1` or `--include-orphans` is supplied.
-Disable the search with `SELF_TEST_DISCOVER_ORPHANS=0` and turn off recursion with `SELF_TEST_RECURSIVE_ORPHANS=0`, `SANDBOX_RECURSIVE_ORPHANS=0` or `--no-recursive-orphans`.
+Disable the search with `SELF_TEST_DISCOVER_ORPHANS=0` and turn off recursion with `SELF_TEST_RECURSIVE_ORPHANS=0`, `SANDBOX_RECURSIVE_ORPHANS=0` or `--no-recursive-include`.
 The generated list is saved for future runs and the new modules are tested immediately.
 Isolated modules discovered by `discover_isolated_modules` are processed when `--auto-include-isolated` is supplied or `SELF_TEST_AUTO_INCLUDE_ISOLATED=1` is set.
 Disable this step by setting